 You may also want to read the Differences Between Hair Growth and Breakage.

-Here are 10 Things that helped me see 6 inches of hair growth in a year
+Here are 10 Things that helped me see 6 inches of hair growth in a year or less

 Shampoo, Co-Wash and Rinse As Needed

 Natural hair by nature is very porous, meaning has a high porosity, and mine is no different.

 My scalp and hair need to be cleansed and rehydrated at least every 4-5 days and sometimes, co-washed in between.

 A clean scalp promotes healthy hair growth by removing build-up, dead skin, and other unwanted debris.
 Cleansing more frequently than once a week or twice a week is perfectly ok if you’re using a gentle sulfate-free cleanser.

 I discussed this in more detail in my Guide to Healthy Hair.
 In between shampoos, I Co-wash or Rinse (run water through my hair without shampoo or conditioner) my hair especially in summer.
 (Houston, TX has 100°+ heat and my hair needed it.)

 A lot of times we pay less attention to the oldest part of our hair, the ends.
 They are the last part to receive moisture and product, but they are the first to lose these things.
 In addition to trimming split damaged ends, you should apply your product for ends to tips.
 Always, always moisturize and seal your ends.

 If you like these great FREE tips, you’ll LOVE Guide to Healthy Hair

 As much as I love to style my hair, it can be somewhat temperamental — and I’ve found that it thrives when left alone.
 I dare not comb or brush this tightly-curled hair daily, not even every other day.
 Low manipulation or protective styles, like twists or braids, protect my hair from manual breakage and moisture loss.